Best Family Hotels with Spa in Crete (2026)

 - 4Rent a car at Heraklion airport rather than relying on hotel shuttles.
 The north coast resorts are spread across 80 km from Hersonissos to Chania, and a car lets you try different beaches and restaurants without taxi costs piling up.

 - 5For the best value, look at shoulder season: late May or September.
-Spa hotels drop prices by 30-40%, the weather is still warm enough for pools, and you will actually get your preferred treatment times without fighting the summer crowds.
+Spa hotels drop prices by 30-40%, the weather is still warm enough for pools, and you will actually get your preferred treatment times.
+If you are flying via Athens, consider a night at an Athens spa hotel to break up the journey.

 Other family activities to enjoy in Crete